Sooooo excited to share a recipe today that has become a fast favorite in our home. It's my Egg Roll in a Bowl Recipe.

 So I worked on it, tweaking it with different seasonings and such, and ended up with a recipe that's a real winner in our home.

 This recipe is great not only because of it's great taste, but also because it works for so many special diets.

-It's paleo done with coconut aminos instead of soy, with the same modification it also works for the Autoimmune Paleo Diet (AIP).
-Plus it's naturally low carb and grain free, due to the absence of the wrapper.
+This dish can be paleo when made with coconut aminos instead of soy sauce, and with the same modification it also works for the Autoimmune Paleo Diet (AIP).

-Of course, you could serve it with any kind of wrap you like or over rice, if you like, or on top of cauliflower rice for a huge serving of healthy veggies.
+Of course, you could serve it with any kind of wrap (these keto / low-carb wraps would be perfect!) you like or over rice, if you like, or on top of cauliflower rice for a huge serving of healthy veggies.

 Nutritional Benefits of Egg Roll in a Bowl Ingredients

 This recipe is rich with loads of healthy ingredients including:

 Cabbage: cabbage is a cruciferous vegetable.
 The whole family of cruciferous veggies have loads of health benefits including being rich in vitamins and folic acid and minerals such as iron, potassium, and selenium.

 Note – some say that cruciferous vegetables might be problematic for the thyroid.